How to Fix a Toilet that Bubbles/Gurgles When Flushed

 1. Unclog the Toilet Using a Toilet Plunger

 A plunger also works by sucking the clog into the bowl.
-Invest in a good plunger which will fit properly on the opening at the bottom of the toilet to create a good seal.
+Invest in a good plunger that will fit properly on the opening at the bottom of the toilet to create a good seal.

 2. Unclog the Toilet Using a Toilet Auger